zpuckeridge/zpuckeridge/README.md

 # 👋 About Zacchary
 Hey there!
-I'm a industry-taught Systems Administrator based out of Brisbane, Australia.
+I'm a Junior Systems Administrator based out of Brisbane, Australia.
 Currently, I'm working for an Animation Studio called Pixel Zoo.

-# What does industry-taught mean?
-It means that I have little to no formal training as a Systems Administrator.
-My experience and knowledge has been cultivated by industry professionals supplemented with self-taught first hand experience over various positions, personal development and projects.

 # What are you currently learning?
 Currently, I'm learning to automate various processes at Pixel Zoo and build real world applications using Python, Django, Gatsby and React.